paulmalherbe/Tartan/readme.md

 Optional
 --------
-+ beepy           - Used to play a notification sound
 + cairosvg        - Used to convert svg to pdf
 + docutils        - Used to display licence
 + importlib       - Used to import modules